-- 15. Maintain maintenance and emergency access routes in the Park. - 16.
-Recognize that firelanes and maintenance access road (Trail Type N) were designed, constructed, and intended for use by emergency and maintenance vehicles, which impacts the grade, width, and surface of these routes.
-Although various walkers, runners, cyclists, and equestrians also use these trails, they are intended for park maintenance vehicles, fire trucks, and police cars. - 17.
-Consider firelanes and maintenance access roads separately from the inventory of trails because of the differences in purpose, built characteristics, and management responsibility. - 18.
-Where possible, improve contouring, surface, width, and clearing of these firelanes and maintenance access roads to provide a safer and more sustainable experience for all users.
+- 18. Maintain maintenance and emergency access routes in the Park. - 19.
+Recognize that fire lanes and maintenance access road (Trail Type N) were designed, constructed, and intended for use by emergency and maintenance vehicles, which impacts the grade, width, and surface of these routes.
+Although various walkers, runners, cyclists, and equestrians also use these trails, they are intended for access by park maintenance and first responder vehicles. - 20.
+Consider fire lanes and maintenance access roads separately from the inventory of trails because of the differences in purpose, built characteristics, and management responsibility. - 21.
+Improve the contouring, surface, width, and clearing of fire lanes and maintenance access roads to provide a safer and more sustainable experience for all users.
+Prioritize improvements to fire lanes that require ATV-only access, as the lower width and clearance requirements for these fire lanes are more compatible with the narrow trail experience preferred by most recreational users (compared to fire lanes that are designated for brush- or truck-access).